tonybaby123/workmanager/README.md

 # "Moderno" a serverless mobile android application using Kotlin and firestore

-You can use this application as a reference for implementing Frestore.
+Moderno is a server less android application where data is saved in firestore.We will be creating a cloud funtion to send push notification.You can use this application as a reference for implementing Frestore.

 ## Prerequisite
 To continue,you need some basic idea about Kotlin and Firestore.